 Disaster preparedness program: "Get Airports Ready for Disaster" (GARD)

-- provides a clear action plan to increase the airport surge capacity (Airport Assessment Report)
+- Results in an action plan to increase the airport's maximum capacity (Airport Assessment Report)

 Workshop and methodology